hotohoto/study-notes/dev/kubernetes.md

     - but the virtual IP is accessible only from inside the cluster
   - `NodePort`
     - each node opens a port and redirects requests to a random pod among the pods selected by labels
-    - Other than that, it's the same as CluterIP
+    - Other than that, it's the same as ClusterIP
   - `LoadBalancer`
     - uses an external load balancer provided by a pulblic cloud e.g. GCP, AWS, Azure
     - setup `NodePort` and let a load balancer to have that connection information